On Arrangements of Pseudohyperplanes: Introduction

 \subsection{Acknowledgments}

 This paper is a part of the author's doctoral thesis \cite[Chapter 5]{deshpande_thesis11}.
 The author would like to thank his supervisor Graham Denham for his support.
-The author would also like to thank Eric Babson, Emanuele Delucchi, Alex Papazoglou and Thomas Zaslvsky for fruitful discussions.
-Finally, the author would like to acknowledge the support of the Mathematics department at Northeastern University.
+The author would also like to thank Eric Babson, Emanuele Delucchi, Alex Papazoglou and Thomas Zaslavsky for fruitful discussions.
+The author would like to acknowledge the support of the Mathematics department at Northeastern University for hosting a visit during 2011-12 during which the initial draft was written.
+Sincere thanks to the anonymous referee for many helpful suggestions and for pointing out the connection with microbundles.